|

 李勉 1

-琴史 #122 2 |
+琴史 #122 2 Li Mian describes a Sima Xiangru qin 3 |

-He is also quoted in Qinyuan Yaolu.
+Li Mian is also quoted in Qinyuan Yaolu III.

-The original biography says,7
+The original biography says,19

 He made qin that were widely prized.
-The chronicals of musicians say that ones named 響泉 Xiang Quan and 韻磬 Yun Qing were loved by 勉 Mian.
+The chronicles of musicians say that ones named 響泉 Xiang Quan and 韻磬 Yun Qing were loved by 勉 Mian.
 It was also said of the qins he made, whenever he found new or old 桐 tong wood he would knock on it.
 The ones with harmonious sound he would cut and put together (to make) the so-called 百衲琴 baina qins (because they were each made from 100 pieces of wood).
 Xiang Quan and Yun Qing, the first string could be on it for 10 years without breaking.
 His tools were the very best.
 If you were not one of those people deeply into qin how could you compare this?
 Only people like Xi Kang and Dai Kui can do so.
 Later, 張茂樞 Zhang Maoqu (d.
 906; Bio/1281) obtained these two qins....

 (Much more)...